Arpan-Dey-Web/Event-management-project/README.md

 ✅404 page: Create a 404 page/ not found page.⏯️
 ✅Extra route: Add 1 more extra route to your website.
 This route should be private and protected, and its contents should be meaningful and relevant.⏯️

-✅Dynamic Title: You need to implement a dynamic title for each page.
+✅Dynamic Title: You need to implement a dynamic title for each page.⏯️

 ✅Once a user is logged in, user information will show on the navbar even if he/she reloads the website, this info will not disappear.
 You can show a loader when the logged-in user info is in a loading state.
 You can implement this using Firebase's onAuthStateChange method.⏯️